noyqdave/accounting-ledger-service/docs/use-case-specifications.md

 - **Trigger**: In step 4, an idempotency key is provided and a cached response exists for the same key and request hash
 - **Steps**:
   1. System validates idempotency key format (must be valid UUID)
-  2. System computes hash of request body
+  2. System computes SHA-256 hash of request body
   3. System checks idempotency repository for cached response
   4. System finds cached response matching idempotency key and request hash
+  5. System verifies the key is not expired (if expired, deletes key and follows basic flow)
-  5. System returns HTTP 200 with cached response (same transaction ID as original request)
+  6. System returns HTTP 200 with cached response (same transaction ID as original request)
 - **Postcondition**: No new transaction is created; original transaction response is returned

+#### A9: Expired Idempotency Key Accessed
+- **Trigger**: In step 4, an idempotency key is provided and a cached response exists but the key has expired
+- **Steps**:
+  1. System validates idempotency key format (must be valid UUID)
+  2. System computes SHA-256 hash of request body
+  3. System checks idempotency repository for cached response
+  4. System finds cached response but determines key is expired (expiresAt < current time)
+  5. System deletes the expired key from storage (on-read cleanup)
+  6. System continues with transaction creation (treats as new request)
+- **Postcondition**: Expired key is removed; new transaction is created with same idempotency key

 #### A7: Idempotency Key Conflict
 - **Trigger**: In step 4, an idempotency key is provided that was previously used with different request data